jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

 Once upon a time, I only wanted to learn about the open-source fight.
 Now I want to push it forward.
 Mass-collaboration, telecommuting, right to repair, home power generation, and real internet privacy are just the tips of the iceberg.
 The visions of science fiction will only be a reality once we replace old Industrial Age tools.
-The open-source community must get political, get mad, and learn to be selfish because they're the leaders in the age-old story about New versus Old.
-Protagonists versus Antagonists.
+The open-source community must get political, get mad, and learn to be selfish because they're the leaders in the age-old story about Protagonists versus Antagonists.
+Industrial Age versus Internet Age.
+Blockbuster versus Netflix.
 Jedi versus Sith.

 ![old philosophy in a new world](/img\diagrams\suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
 Newspapers, broadcasters, oil, gas cars, k-university education are among today's largest Industrial Age holdovers._